DataDog/integrations-core/azure_active_directory/README.md

 9. Select Save to save the setting.

-Logs should start coming into the platform after about 15 minutes.
+Logs should start coming into Datadog within 15 minutes.
 For more details on the setup, see the [Azure tutorial][3].

 ## Data Collected